yongleex/PIV-DCNN/PIV_DNN/readme.md

 #### 4.2 Two way to generate training images with the  synthetic flow: the particles model and image warping

+Both & 4.2.1 and  & 4.2.1 utilize the  synthetic vector fields in &4.1.
--  Particle model
+##### 4.2.1.
+Particle model

  <img src="https://github.com/yongleex/PIV-DCNN/blob/master/PIV_DNN/Images/image1.jpg" width = "512" height = "350" alt="particle model" align=center />

--  Image warping strategy
+##### 4.2.2.
+Image warping strategy
  <img src="https://github.com/yongleex/PIV-DCNN/blob/master/PIV_DNN/Images/image2.gif" width = "512" height = "350" alt="Warping model" align=center />

  The [spline interpolation](https://en.wikipedia.org/wiki/Spline_interpolation) is adopted  to generate warped images.

+#### 4.2 Noise and background

+They are also considered in our implementation.
+Details can be found in our matlab implementation.

  -------